What is Godly Play?

 ConNECT WITH US

-White Bear Heights is managed by Ebenezer, Minnesota's largest senior living operator.
+The Pillars of White Bear Lake is managed by Ebenezer, Minnesota's largest senior living operator.
 Ebenezer is the senior housing division of Fairview Health Services and has 100 years of experience serving older adults.

 Discrimination is Against the Law.
 We comply with applicable Federal civil rights laws.
 We do not discriminate against, exclude or treat people differently because of race, color, national origin, age, disability, sex or sexual orientation.